folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 2. Holdings permanent location

 Note that if your library is using SRS for MARC Holdings, you will not be able to edit the permanent holdings location field on the inventory record - that will only be editable in quickMARC.
 You will be able to set a holdings temporary location.

+The **Holdings effective location** is always computed, but it will only display on the holdings detail record if there are no items attached to the holdings.

 ### Item effective location
 The item effective location is used by FOLIO to know the current home location for an item, and for staff and patrons to understand where to find an item in the library.